Miss-Inputs/Meow-Launcher/README.md

 Basically, it's my plan that you change everything you need in config.py, and then run main.py, and then everything just happens in the simplest way possible.

+Create a file called "ignored_directories.txt" next to config.py with each line being a full path ending with a slash, and you can skip over directories that you don't want turned into launchers even if they have ROMs in them.

 I'm really bad at wording things, so hopefully that all made sense.

 Well, so far, there is one way in which it actually tries to run on more than one computer: You will see multiple references to "toasters" in the code, which refers to a computer that is horrendously underpowered (in my case, it is a netbook).